-Fidelity allows you to open an account with no minimum initial deposit and no fees.
+Fidelity allows you to open an account with no minimum initial deposit and no HSA fees.
 The account can be accessed with a debit card.
-And as one of the largest investment brokers in the world, they offer you a choice between professionally selected funds, target-date funds, or self-directed investing in mutual funds, ETFs, stocks, bonds, US treasuries, CDs, and options.
+And as one of the largest and best online stock brokers in the world, Fidelity HSA offers you a choice between professionally selected funds, target-date funds, or self-directed investing in mutual funds, ETFs, stocks, bonds, U.S. treasuries, CDs, and options.

 It’s also worth noting that Fidelity does not charge commissions on stocks, ETFs, and options.

 A Fidelity HSA is also great for people who have other investment accounts with Fidelity.
 This allows you to manage all your investment accounts under a single dashboard.

 With Bank of America, you can open a Health Savings Account with no minimum initial deposit, but they do charge a monthly fee of $2.50.

 The account pays interest of 0.03% APY on balances up to $2,500, rising to 0.07% for accounts over $7,500.
 If you have at least $1,000 in the account, you can also choose to invest in mutual funds.
 But I like Lively or Fidelity better if you’re planning to go the investment route due to the wider choice of investment assets and no HSA bank fees.